- Gartner made many false proposals about HANA, but without declaring how much money they take from SAP.

 Examples of entities that provide database coverage include DB-Engines, which tracks the popularity of databases.

-It places Hadoop, which is a Big Data database in the same category as relational databases and in the same category with every other database type.
+It places Hadoop, which is a Big Data database in the same category as relational databases and the same category as every other database type.